deferdie/ferdoc/README.md

     ferdoc docker init

-After you finish answering the questions you will have a docker-compose.yml file in your project root and a docker directory containing all of your containers
+After you finish answering the questions you will have a docker-compose.yml file in your project root and a docker directory containing all of your containers.

 RUN

     ferdoc build

-This build the images for your container
+This builds the images for your container.

 RUN

     ferdoc run

-Starts all of your containers, you can now access the site in your browser
+Starts all of your containers, you can now access the site in your browser.

 ## Multiple websites
-Run the same steps as above with different ports for nginx and mysql then run the below command
+Run the same steps as above with different ports for nginx and mysql then run the below command.

 RUN